 - Lift the arm straight out in front of the body, palm down.
 It should finish parallel to (or slightly higher than) the torso.

 - Lift the leg straight out below the body, squeezing the glute at the top.
 It should finish parallel to (or slightly higher than) the torso.

 - There should now be a (relatively) straight line through the ankle, knee, hip, shoulder and hand.

 - Reset back to the starting position and then repeat the movement on the other side.

 - Continue to alternate back and forth until all reps are completed.

 Keep the eyes focused down (or slightly forward) with the head neutral when doing Bird Dogs.
 Do not try to look up as this will cause the back to overarch.

-Turkish Get-Ups are an amazing exercise and one of my favorite posterior chain movements.
+Turkish Get-Ups are an amazing exercise with an incredible amount of benefits.
+They can improve the strength and stability of your rotator cuff muscles, increase your shoulder and hip mobility and develop core strength.
 However, I also understand that there are situations where you simply can’t do Get-Ups.

-Hopefully, this list has helped you figure out a different movement that you can use as a substitute.
+Hopefully, this list of Turkish Get Up alternatives has helped you figure out a different movement that you can use as a substitute.